mxcl/PromiseKit/Documentation/GettingStarted.md

 # Making Promises

 You can get a long way with our extensions, but sometimes you have to start chains of your own.
-Maybe you have a third party API that doesn’t provide promises, or maybe you wrote your own asycnhronous system.
+Maybe you have a third party API that doesn’t provide promises, or maybe you wrote your own asynchronous system.
 Either way, we provide the starting point, and if you were to look at the code of our extensions, you would see it is the same method below as we use ourselves.

 Let’s say we have a method: